ZelongGuo/linux/nohup_matlab.md

 # note there are some difference when redirecting the stdout and stderr...

 # bash:
-nohup -nodesktop -nosplash -r batching_stamps3 >log.txt 2>&1 &
+nohup -nodesktop -nosplash -batch batching_stamps3 >log.txt 2>&1 &

 # csh:
+# note 'nohup -nodesktop -nodisplay -r batching_stamps3 >&log.txt &' seems cannot work on the servers
-nohup -nodesktop -nosplash -r batching_stamps3 >& log.txt &
+nohup -nodesktop -nosplash -batch batching_stamps3 >& log.txt &

 # you can check the PID with jobs or htop:
 ps